Realistic watercolor paintings of birds

 Walking through Michael's arts and crafts store in 2014 with his wife and granddaughters, he spied a starter watercolor set; bought it on impulse....and his passion for art quickly returned, a half-century after he had given up watercolors as a teenager.

-For reasons he cannot explain, he chose birds as his first subject, interrupted only by portraits of his granddaughters, a red fox here and Biscuit the Cat there (now, unfortunately, deceased).
-His early efforts were based on photos from the web, until he learned that photos "published" online are presumed to be copyrighted, and creating derivative images of such material is a no-no. But the avian subject matter has not changed.
+For reasons he cannot explain, he chose birds as his first subject, interrupted only by portraits of his granddaughters, a red fox here, a cat there, and more recently, landscapes.
+His early efforts were based on photos from the web until he learned that photos published online are presumed to be copyrighted, and creating derivative images of such material is a no-no.

-Nelson's goal is to recreate accurate renditions of bird forms and coloration, with the hope that a viewer will say "Hey, that's a Screech Owl!" when they see his work (provided, hopefully, they are not looking at his Blue-footed Booby, never mind another species of Owl).
+Nelson's goal is to create accurate renditions of bird form and coloration, with the hope that a viewer will say "Hey, that's a Screech Owl!" when they see his work (provided, hopefully, they are not looking at his Blue-footed Booby, never mind another species of Owl).

-With the help of his photographic contributors, he has created photo-realistic imagery in watercolors of many birds of prey (ospreys, eagles, hawks, falcons, and owls); waterfowl (ducks, ibises, egrets, and herons), and colorful tanagers from the tropics, among others.
-Future subjects will be several common species virtually anyone will recognize, such as pigeons, seagulls, robins, and with luck and patience, many, many more.
+With the help of his photographic contributors, he has created realistic imagery in watercolors of many birds of prey (ospreys, eagles, hawks, falcons, and owls); waterfowl (ducks, ibises, egrets, and herons), colorful tanagers from the tropics, and more common species such as pigeons, turkeys, sparrows, blue jays, and robins, among others.

 Nelson Hammer's "Sunset on the Ocean", 1969